Acts 13:14,43-52; Apocalypse 7:9,14-17; John 10:27-30

 Let us prayerfully examine our motives for ambitions we strive so hard to achieve; the opposition we make to some people and for the attempts we make to 'deal' with them.
 Do we bring real harmony to a community, or a false harmony dependent on us having our own way?

-Let us always remember that jealousy is truly a terrible curse from which we must all pray to be spared.
+Let us always remember that jealousy is truly a terrible curse from which we must all pray to be delivered.